mudknight/comfyui-mudknight-utils/readme.md

 - Custom tag sources
 - Tag blacklist

-### Preset Manager
+### Preset Manager Button
 The node pack automatically adds a button to the left of the ComfyUI Manager button, that brings up a web interface for managing prompt presets used in the `Prompt (full-pipe)` node.

 ### Full Pipe Previews
-This adds previews of the completed image to the node when execution finishes, replacing the live preview.
+This adds previews of the completed image to in-pack generation nodes when execution finishes, replacing the live preview.

 ### Preview File Sizes
 This adds a label to the bottom right of an image preview, showing the filesize of the image.